teeblaque/findworka/README.md

 ## Documentation

-Documentation for the project can be found on the [Postman Publisher](https://documenter.getpostman.com/view/1328435/SztA7U6h).
+Documentation for the project can be found on the [Postman](https://documenter.getpostman.com/view/1328435/SztA7U6h).